IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 -

-Device presets — pick Quad Cortex or Iridium, the utility sets the right format automatically.
+Device presets — one pick sets the whole format for your hardware.

 -